OMG, these low carb popsicles. They’re so good, I’m almost speechless.

 - You can always make Greek yogurt popsicles with low carb greek yogurt, fresh fruit, and erythritol instead of the ingredients below.

 - Add cream cheese for cheesecake ice cream!
 Psst — this works magically with fruits such as strawberries.
 Simply swap the heavy cream with cream cheese.
-Similar to these cream cheese fat bombs or cheesecake fat bombs are, this low carb popsicle variation will be soft, rich, and oh-so-delicious!
+Similar to these cream cheese fat bombs or cheesecake fat bombs are, this keto popsicle variation will be soft, rich, and oh-so-delicious!

 Can’t get enough chocolates?
 ME NEITHER!
 Here are a few more recipes to add to your collection: